eric-w-hart/contrast_security_json_generator/README.md

 # contrast security JSON generator
-Python script used to general JSON formatted files.
+Python script used to generate JSON formatted files.
 Can use to setup your apps with Contrast Assess.

 These files are generated in either a one-off manner or bulk import using a formatted spreadsheet.